When you’re just starting out as an online entrepreneur, the mindset piece is easy to miss.

 We chose the best options at the time, but things don’t always work out the way we envisage they will.

 Instead of beating ourselves up about it, we chose to pivot.
 We changed our outlook, made some intentional decisions, and now we’ve set up a different future for ourselves… And as a result of this discussion, we moved to Australia in 202o.

 As entrepreneurs, we can change our mindset to decide what we want our lives to look like.
 We take our businesses with us wherever we want to go in the world.
 That’s #empowered and empowering.

-If you don’t make clear choices, your business will run you and you’ll end up with a nasty little monster like I did in 2019.
+If you don't make clear choices, your business will run you and you’ll end up with a nasty little monster as I did in 2019.

 My business has morphed and changed over the 10+ years that I've been running my online business because as human beings we are not static.

 We evolve, adapt and change based on our external environment and what's going on in our lives.
 I have no idea what my business will look like in a couple of years' time.

 This is why I make sure that I'm regularly checking in with myself to make sure that the things that I'm doing align with what I want my business to look like right now, in this moment.
 I have control over that and I get to decide this 100%.